Skip to content

 const isNewLocation = !userHistory.countries.includes(location.country_code);

-if (isNewLocation && security.risk_score > 60) {
+if (isNewLocation && score.risk_score > 60) {

 return "MFA_REQUIRED_WITH_EMAIL_NOTIFICATION";